Genesys Work and Lead Distribution (BO02) for Genesys Engage on premises

 •Prioritization (see topic “Priority Rules”).

-•For display within the agent desktop.
+•For display within the agent workspace.

 The following table lists the attributes and its purpose which is available as part of this use case.